 Just do the couple of finger points, get yourself through it or if you can run into the bathroom, whatever, tap.
 But it has to be consistent tapping, consistent, committed tapping on these little traumas in order to get yourself out of it.
 Now something else that happens sometimes is we’re getting these constant little traumas that are happening with events that are happening outside of our own life but that are affecting us.
 For example, I think about a client who had a daughter who was an alcoholic who lived with her, right?
 So the daughter was coming home drunk every day or the daughter was getting money from her or saying these things or whatever.

 And so even though that wasn’t her, the external circumstances were such that she was being retraumatized all the time.
 So then tap your way through all the little micro traumas until you are finally able to feel comfortable taking yourself out of that situation and not feeling like you have to control it or fix it right, for someone else.
 And that’s huge.
 Not easy to do.
 So the key to chronic retirement is I think number one is recognizing what is happening.

 Number two is doing the committed and consistent tapping in the moment, if you can, and then find yourself changing your point of attraction so that even if things come along, like you get a bill in the mail and it costs more and you don’t have the money, at least your internal reaction to that is better.
 That’s what we’re going for.
 Okay?
 Now, as far as watching this in your clients, it’s the same approach, but recognizing that helping them to recognize when it’s chronic retraumatization versus just a little trauma that happened today.
 Right.

 There’s a difference.
 Little things happen all the time.
 But when there’s an issue, a single issue that’s retraumatizing, retraumatizing, retraumatizing to focus on that particular thing and work our way through it is really, really important.
-I hope this is helpful, guys, and I hope you have a wonderful for a year and getting back to work.
+I hope this is helpful, guys, and I hope you have a wonderful year and getting back to work.
 And I will talk to you soon.